blinvarfi/ML-FuldaWS19-20/README.md

 * Conceptualizing MNIST dataset [Link](https://www.youtube.com/watch?v=ARODjRbGbSg)
 * NumPy - Basics, Slicing, Reshaping, Math operations [Link](https://www.youtube.com/watch?v=GB9ByFAIAH4)
 * MatPlotLib - Basics [Link1](https://www.youtube.com/watch?v=UO98lJQ3QGI) [Link2](https://www.youtube.com/watch?v=nKxLfUrkLE8) Subplotting [Link3](https://www.youtube.com/watch?v=XFZRVnP-MTU)

+# Questions
+* PSet03 and PSet04 ask to find Covariance or OuterProduct of the first 500 matrices in the MNIST dataset, what is the meaning of the result if it's only one matrice.
+Shouldn't each matrix have it's own covariance matrix? or outerproduct for that matter?